AlexanderMaxRanabel/AlexanderMaxRanabel/README.md

 - https://github.com/carbon-language/carbon-lang
 - Or Just Look at the project in my stars https://github.com/AlexanderMaxRanabel?tab=stars

+Random things go br:
-QuteBrowser is not that good
+- QuteBrowser is not that good
-Emacs > Vim.
-Vim users has an unnecesary supeority complex Nix > Ay Other package manager
+- Emacs > Vim.
+Vim users has an unnecesary supeority complex
+- Nix > Ay Other package manager
-NIxOS is the best distro
+- NIxOS is the best distro
-I USE NixOS FYI
+- I USE NixOS FYI